msyamkumar/cs220-f21-projects/p12/README.md

 # Testing

-For answers involving a DataFrame, `test.py` compares your tables to those in `expected.html`, so take a moment to open that file from Explorer or Finder.
+For answers involving a DataFrame, `test.py` compares your tables to those in `expected.html`, so take a moment to open that file on a web browser (from Finder/Explorer).

 `test.py` doesn't care if you have extra rows or columns, and it doesn't care about the order of the rows or columns.
 However, you